Key Moments and Milestones

 The program will expand our mission to care for veterans from all U.S. military service branches who are catastrophically injured from combat operations in Vietnam.

 The Semper Fi Fund & America’s Fund Visiting Nurses Program provides support to service members and veterans of all five service branches to help navigate complex medical and mental health care for our catastrophically wounded, ill, or injured.

 The Visiting Nurses Program provides emotional support, assistance in the development of coping skills, identifies health and wellness needs, gaps in care, and barriers to using a self-care management model.
 The goal of the Visiting Nurses Program is to create a framework of support to improve overall service member and veteran and family health and wellness.

 Due to the COVID-19 pandemic, a large number of our service members and families faced higher unemployment, limited access to medical care and personal necessities, and increased social isolation.
 These challenges threatened the mental and physical health of our veterans, especially those with pre-existing conditions.
-Semper Fi & America’s Fund had boots on the ground and took action to ensure our service members and families knew they were not alone.
+Semper Fi & America’s Fund had boots on the ground and took action to ensure our service members and families knew they were not alone, including providing $5 million in financial assistance.
 With over 16 years of experience as a virtual nonprofit, we were well-prepared to meet the challenges of the pandemic.